-10 Magic Questions That Will Tell You Everything About Your Presentation's Target Audience
+10 Magic Questions That Will Help You Get To Know Your Target Audience

 The first time I peered through a curtain into a basketball arena and saw 15,000 people there, soon to have me come out from behind that curtain, I briefly wondered if I was up to it.
 I subsequently appeared on that event tour over 230 times in as many as 27 cities a year for nine consecutive years and never felt trepidation about it after those first few minutes.
 By then, I had -- as arrogant as it may sound -- mastered two kinds of knowledge-producing know-how that provided more than enough competence for more than enough confidence.